-The pool should be set up on level ground (±2%) free of rocks, branches, other objects and holes.
+The pool should be set up on the level ground (±2%) free of rocks, branches, other objects, and holes.
 Do not install the pool on sand; this can cause shifting under the water and will void your warranty.
 There is no need to dig a hole or otherwise prepare the ground.
 If you require an extra layer of protection between the ground and pool liner because of ground conditions, we recommend using a Polypool® ground cloth.

 Do I need to install a fence around the pool?

 Consult your local city building department for above-ground pool requirements.
 Some areas require a fence or other device around the pool area to ensure safety and security.
 Always supervise children playing in the pool area and do not leave them unattended.

 I don't have an electrical outlet outside.
 How can I connect the filter pump?

 Contact a qualified, licensed Electrician to install the necessary connection for your filter pump.
 Always comply with local electrical standards and regulations.
 Do not use extension cords and always ensure the pump is connected to an outlet installed with a GFCI (ground fault circuit interrupter).

 How long do I need to run my filter pump for?

 We recommend filtering the pool once a day.
 The actual required time depends on the size, amount of use and amount of debris in the pool.
 You can find operational times and other information at our Spreadsheets and Schematics section.

 How many gallons of water does the pool hold?